winnchow/gettingcleaningdata/README.md

 The output is stored in a variable named **tidyData**.

-Please refer to the Codebook.md for further details on variables of the output.
+Please refer to the Codebook.md for details on variables of the output.